 Today is National Punctuation Day in America, a day to celebrate the amazingness of punctuation.
 Today also marks the start of Social Media Week, a worldwide event looking at social media’s impact on modern-day society.
 To that, I’ve decided to combine both celebrations into one post by making a case for a very social media-ish bit of punctuation: the interrobang.
 I mean, who wouldn’t want to read a post about the interrobang‽

 An interrobang is a non-standard form of punctuation that combines a question mark and exclamation point all in one adorable little bundle.
 It was first conceived by Martin Speckter in the 1960s for use in advertisements, but it never caught on.
-The idea was that it could be used when asking a question in an excited manner, expressing excitement or disbelief in the form of a question, or asking a rhetorical question.
+The idea was that it could be used when excitedly asking a question, expressing excitement or disbelief in the form of a question, or asking a rhetorical question.

 When you combine the need for multiple punctuation marks to convey meaning and the need for brevity, it only makes sense to double-up on punctuation.
 You agree, right‽

 And so, I make the case for the interrobang.
 I think we need to celebrate this little guy and give it the revival it deserves.
 We need to embrace its aesthetics.
 We need to revel in its ability to convey meaning and intent.
 And why not start today‽

 To use it, you can enter the codes or you can copy-and-paste from here [ ‽ ] or your computer’s character map.
 Just make sure you use it!